Itzkuldeep/MultiAI/README.md

 ## Troubleshooting

-1. **Infinite Loop**: Ensure the LLM provider is correctly configured in `ChatGoogleGenerativeAI`.
-Check API keys and `LiteLLM` provider setup.
+1. **Infinite Loop**: If using Gemini API Ensure the LLM provider is correctly configured in `ChatGoogleGenerativeAI`.
+Check API keys and `LiteLLM` provider setup.Use OpenAI for best output and performance
 2. **Dependency Issues**: Ensure `Visual Studio Build Tools` are installed and up to date.
+In it install C/C++ dev tools.
 3. **Environment Variables**: Verify `.env` file configuration.